binyaz/binyo_moses_nlp/README.md

 Data was collected from https://data.world/jacobfacer/twitter/workspace/file?filename=Twitter%2Bdata%2Bin%2Bsheets.xlsx, with very little contextual information provided with the data.

+twitter.ipynb is the NLP EDA code twitterdata.xlsx is the dataset
+Untitled.ipynb is the modeling code

 ## Determine the sentiment of a tweet using nlp methods

 Process: